 Statistics quoted in this document

 All statistics quoted in this document have been randomly rounded with a method used by Statistics New Zealand to protect privacy.
 Individual figures may not add up to totals, and values for the same data may vary in different text, tables, and graphs.
-All statistics are from land transfer and tax statement records collected by Land Information New Zealand under the Land Transfer Act 1952, and the Land Transfer (Land Information and Offshore Persons Information) Exemption Regulations 2015.
+All statistics are from land transfer and tax statement records collected by Land Information New Zealand under the Land Transfer Act 2017 (and formerly the Land Transfer Act 1952), and the Land Transfer (Land Information and Offshore Persons Information) Exemption Regulations 2015.